pterodragon/pterodragon.github.io/src/assets/md/stochastic_calculus/main.md

 $$

 # 4 Stochastic Calculus
-## 4.2 Ito's Integral for Simple Integrands
+## 4.2 Ito's Integral for simple integrands
 Assume $\Delta(t)$ to be a simple process. (constant in each subinterval)
 $$
 \int_0^T\Delta(t)\mathrm{d}W(t). \quad (4.2.1)